gabrielkassjohnson/chess-and-eigenvectors/README.md

 3. The known difference in strength between the outside pawns and the central pawns should be reflected in an approximation or calculation.

-Naturally it is hard to capture subtle information in a heuristic, so this approach is much closer to a pure calculation, yeilding individual strengths for each piece, not necesarily easy to memorize, but full of usefull information about the pieces on the board, information lacking in simpler heuristics.
-I would like to note that the above hypothesis are not the only implied effects of having an accurate calculation of the relative strength of each piece.
-There are knock on effects, some predictable, and some not.
-One more important implication can be stated as another hypothesis:

 4. The kingside and queenside versions of a major piece, on the same side of the board, are not equal in value.
 They are likely very close, but not identical in strength, for the same reasons that outside pawns are weaker,